About Us

 Edward Walker Christenbury (1877-1954) and his son Silas Woodly Christenbury (1905-2003) went in together and bought their first Caterpillar tractor, a used gas CAT 15 and a new CAT No. 22 Terracer in 1938.
 The Cat 15 was not quite strong enough to pull the terracer and so in 1940 they traded the 15 in for a Diesel 3J D2.
 The salesman said they could operate the D2 on a few dollars a day of tractor fuel (diesel).
 In the end, the D2 had much more torque for plowing and terracing on the farm where cotton was the main money crop.

 In 1947, a larger model 7U D4 was purchased with a hydraulic blade, used on the farm for general work as well as custom bulldozer work in their neighborhood.
 Aside from farm use and logging, the love for CAT machines only grew from there.
-Little did they know, this was the first of an ever-growing collection of 100+ pieces, along with the love for CAT machines.
+Little did they know, this was just the beginning of an ever-growing collection of the present-day 100+ pieces, along with the love for CAT machines.

 Ed Christenbury